unixpickle/Cuboids/USAGE.md

 The solver's goal is to make the front side all 1, back side all 2, etc. However, the solver applies all dimension-invariant rotations to the cube to check for a goal state.
 For this reason, entering an even cube such as a 4x4x4 is quite arbitrary: the resulting cube may be any of the 24 rotations applied to the standard 1 front, 3 up color scheme (i.e. 3 front 2 up).

-When entering a cube, you can pick any arbitrary rotation of the 1 front 3 up color scheme.
+When entering a cube, you can pick any arbitrary rotation of the 1 front, 3 up color scheme.
 For example, you could enter 2 for the top center and 3 for the front center (with 4 back, 5 right, 6 left, and 1 down).
-While this is nice for cubes, cuboid entry is more strict for rectangular cuboids.
+While this is nice for cubes, entry is more strict for rectangular cuboids.
 For example, you may wish to enter a 3x2x3.
 In this case, you can only choose 1, 2, 5, or 6 for the front sticker color, and the top/bottom must only contain 3 and 4 stickers since the cuboid can only be rotated with &lt;x2, y, z2&gt; (or `212`) in order to maintain its dimensions.

 The number of stickers on each face is something to note.
 On a cuboid of dimensions XxYxZ, the front and back faces are XxY, the top and bottom faces are XxZ, and the right and left faces are ZxY.

-Upon entering the stickers of a face, enter the stickers from left to right, top to bottom (like reading an English book).
-For example, the front face of a superflipped 3x3x3 would be entered as follows: 131615141.
+Enter the stickers on a face from left to right, top to bottom (like reading an English book).
+For example, the front face of a superflipped 3x3x3 could be entered as follows: 131615141.

 The cuboid entry prompt will ask you to enter face after face in the following order: F, B, U, D, R, L. Enter the front face as you might expect.
 Then, perform a y2 to enter the back.
 Next, perform a y2 x' and enter the top face (which is now in the F position).
 Next, use an x2 for the bottom face, then an x' y for the right face, and finally a y2 for the left face.